linrunner/tlp-doc/faq/powercon.rst

 *Concerns nouveau and nvidia drivers.*

 Disabling audio power saving on AC prevents automatic power down of the GPU.
-Make shure you either use TLP's defaults or change your different configuration
+Make sure you either use TLP's defaults or change your different configuration
 to: ::

     SOUND_POWER_SAVE_ON_AC=1